top of page

 Vatnaverur Íslands_Icelandic watercreatures_Dalrun Kaldakvisl Eygerdardottir.png

 The educational and conservation organization Icelandic Aquatic Animals (ice.
 Vatnaverur Íslands) is dedicated to safeguarding the future of Iceland's aquatic ecosystems, benefiting both aquatic life and the island nation.
 Iceland’s marine and freshwater environments boast a rich variety of unique species and habitats crucial for maintaining ecological balance.
 Protecting these ecosystems is increasingly urgent, as they’re threatened by climate change, overfishing, pollution, and habitat destruction.
-To tackle these challenges, Icelandic Aquatic Animals promotes habitat restoration, pollution control, establishing protected areas, and raising awareness about aquatic ecosystems' biological and cultural significance.
+To tackle these challenges, Icelandic Aquatic Animals promotes habitat restoration, pollution control, the establishment of protected areas, and raising awareness about the biological and cultural significance of aquatic ecosystems.

-At the heart of this non-profit organization are Dalrún Kaldakvísl, a natural historian, and her father, Jóhannes Sturlaugsson, a biologist.
+At the heart of this non-profit organization are KALDA [Dalrún Kaldakvísl], an animal historian, and her father, Jóhannes Sturlaugsson, a biologist.
 Together, they work to preserve Iceland's vibrant aquatic life while fostering a deeper connection between Icelanders and the organisms in both freshwater and saltwater environments.
-A key part of their mission involves engaging with the youngest generations by promoting ocean and freshwater life awareness.
+A key part of their mission involves engaging with the youngest generations by promoting awareness of ocean and freshwater life.
 They achieve this through school visits, where they educate primary school children about aquatic creatures from historical and biological perspectives.
 Furthermore, the organization aims to enhance the connection between Icelanders and marine life by producing documentaries about underwater ecosystems.
-The association does not charge membership fees to ensure democratic participation in the association, regardless of finances.
+The association does not charge membership fees to ensure democratic participation, regardless of financial circumstances.
 Those who wish to join the association can send a request to the email address sharkiceland@gmail.com

 Co-director, Jóhannes Sturlaugsson, biologist